 Autistic Individual: $30

-Participants will have the opportunity to join the presenters for a live Q&A Session hosted on Zoom on Thursday, June 17th from 11am – 12pm.
+Participants will have the opportunity to join the presenters for a live Q&A Session on Monday, September 13th from 8:00 – 9:00 AM.
+This session will be hosted over Zoom.

 Certificates of Attendance